matoous/dzxcz/content/about/index.md

 Hi, I'm **Matouš**!

-I work as a golang backend engineer at [Kiwi.com](https://kiwi.com) and study cybersecurity at [CTU](https://www.cvut.cz/en/) in Prague.
+I work as a software engineer at [SumUp](https://sumup.com/) and study cybersecurity at [CTU](https://www.cvut.cz/en/) in Prague.
 Throughout my career I have fulfilled various programming and engineering roles.
 Currently, I am passionate about the clean, effective, and concise golang code that saved our company a lot of headaches and money.